 Consequently, vegetarians and vegans run the risk of vitamin B12 deficiency.
 The risk increases the more plant-based one eats, with long-term vegans being at the highest risk.
 In one study, vitamin B12 deficiency affected 86 percent of all vegans.
 Vitamin B12 deficiency is serious and can cause anemia, nerve damage, neurocognitive changes, and, over time, paralysis—all problems that you don’t need.

-Fortunately, vitamin B12 deficiency can easily be prevented.
+The good news is that vitamin B12 deficiency can easily be prevented.
 Vitamin B12 can be found in fortified foods, like certain cereals, soy milk, and nutritional yeast.
 Yet, the simplest and most reliable way to ensure you get an adequate amount of B12 is to take an oral supplement.
 The usual dose for the average person is 250 micrograms a day or 2,500 micrograms a week.
-I personally take a weekly, as opposed to a daily, supplement out of convenience, but either option is OK.
+I personally take a daily supplement for consistency, but either option is OK.
 If you are not sure if you are getting enough or getting too much, you can always see your doctor to get your levels checked.